sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 Now you can roll back to the previous version of the app by simply re-deploying the previous image.

-Fist view the history of roll outs for our app:
+Fist view the history of rollouts for our app:

 ```
 oc rollout history dc vote-app